 Raising money for startups can be a challenge.
-There are a few things that business owners need to avoid when seeking for external investment.
+There are a few things that business owners need to avoid when seeking external investment.

 An insufficient fund is a major reason for business failure.
 Startups and small businesses do not pick up because of the lack of funding.
-It is advisable to seek out money for startup, but your success depends on how you do it.
+It is advisable to seek out money for a startup, but your success depends on how you do it.
 In most cases, the investors do not share your interest.
 If you do not do it right, your idea may be doomed to the bin.

 Here are seven things you should avoid when seeking funding for your startup.

 Most founders think that having a business idea is sufficient to make another person want to invest in them.
 You need to have a business plan before heading out to court for funding.
 The plans should show what you plan to do, how it will earn revenue and your expansion strategy.
 It will also point out the opportunities in the market.